timolinn/create-node-app/README.md

 Execute the following command:
 ```
-    // Add this to `.bsah_profile` to persist to persist it.
+    // Add this to `.bash_profile` to persist to persist it.
 Then open a new shell.
     export PATH=$PATH:$HOME/bin
 ```